 Meaning- O God!
 Please bestow upon me the death without effort, life without poverty & proximity (closeness) towards You at the end of my life.

-After having the sight of the Deity (दर्शनम्) one should bend a bit with joined hands (act of doing प्रणामः) & at that time one can close eyes for few seconds.
+After having the sight of the Deity (दर्शनम्) one should bend a bit with joined hands (act of doing प्रणामः) & at that time one can close eyes for few seconds while touching the thumb in between the eye brows.
 After having the sight of the Deity (दर्शनम्), we must have seen many people sitting near the entrance or the stairs of the temple for few minutes & even our elders taught us to do so.
 Do you know why?
-When we sit for few minutes, we should close our eyes for few minutes & visualize the whole form of the Deity which is recently perceived by the sight of the Deity (दर्शनम्).
-This whole process is the act of the sight of the Deity (दर्शनम्).
+When we sit for few minutes, we should close our eyes for few minutes & visualize the whole form of the Deity which is recently perceived during the sight of the Deity (Darshanam) (दर्शनम्).
+This whole process is the act of the sight of the Deity (Darshanam) (दर्शनम्).

-The act of the sight of the Deity (दर्शनम्) is also done of the Sacred Rivers (e.g. river Ganga, river Narmada) Sacred Mountain (e.g. mount Kailas), Sacred tree (e.g. peepal tree), the Sun (i.e. rising Sun), the Moon & of the living guru or saints.
+The act of the sight of the Deity (Darshanam) (दर्शनम्) is also done of the Sacred Rivers (e.g. river Ganga, river Narmada, etc.) Sacred Mountain (e.g. mount Kailas, mount Govardhan, etc.), Sacred tree (e.g. peepal tree, banyan tree, etc), the Sun (i.e. rising Sun), the Moon & of the living guru or saints.
 The sight of the Deity (दर्शनम्) of the living guru or saints are so valued that people wait in the ashram for hours for the glance or gaze lasting for few seconds or moment.

-Other rituals associated with the sight of the Deity (दर्शनम्) includes, circumambulation (or walking clockwise) (प्रदक्षिणा) around the Deity or the shrine, fivefold bowing (पञ्चाङ्ग प्रणामः) or prostrated bowing (साष्टाङ्ग दण्डवत् प्रणामः) is done by the devotees in an expression of deep humility, respect & kindness.
+Other rituals associated with the sight of the Deity (Darshanam) (दर्शनम्) includes, circumambulation (or walking clockwise) (प्रदक्षिणा) around the Deity or the shrine, fivefold bowing (Panchang Pranam) (पञ्चाङ्ग प्रणामः) or prostrated bowing (साष्टाङ्ग दण्डवत् प्रणामः) (Sashtang Dandvat Pranam) is done by the devotees in an expression of deep humility, respect & kindness.
 It symbolizes the conscious offering of one’s self through body, speech & mind to the Deities.

 The spiritual or divine connection what we persive during the sight of the Deity (Darshanam) is not the same experience to everyone.
 Each one of us are unique & each one of us have unique spiritual connection because of which, some experience an internal transformation, others find a sense of healing, and still, others feel an overwhelming sense of love & acceptance or some feel extraordinary spiritual connection or sometimes, people don’t feel anything at all.
 Every single person experiences something different & receives something different, entirely unique to them.